capstoneiimc/Infra-Optimize-Dashboard/README.md

 5. **Open the dashboard**
-   → Double-click `index.html` or open it in a browser
+   → Double-click `index.html` or  In a browser, go to: http://localhost:3000/infra

 ---